 6. a statement by you, made under penalty of perjury, that:

 a. the above information is accurate; and

 b. you are authorised to act on behalf of the owner of the rights involved.

-Additionally, in certain circumstances, Redbubble may suspend or terminate users who in our opinion infringe the copyrights, trademarks, publicity rights or other rights of others purposely (see deliberate misuse).
+Additionally, in certain circumstances, Redbubble may suspend or terminate users who in our opinion infringe the copyrights, trademarks, publicity rights, or other rights of others purposely (see account deletion for policy violations).

 If Your Work Has Been Included in a Notice/Takedown Report